 - Both reproduce rapidly, damage property, and carry diseases that are dangerous to humans.

-If you have a mouse infestation, the most likely cause of your grouse will be the house mouse (mus musculus).
-House mice are about two inches long and weigh 0.5 ounces.
-They are brown with gray shading and have a dark tail.
+If you have a mouse infestation, the most likely cause of your grouse is the house mouse (Mus musculus).

-- Mice are a very curious species and aren’t afraid of new things in their environment, which makes them easier to trap.
+- Mice are a very curious species and aren’t afraid of new things in their environment, which makes them easier to trap (compared to rats).

 - They are skilled at swimming, climbing, and jumping.